2color/ipfs-articles/gateways/break-on-through-gateways.md

 There are two prominent ways to fetch files stored in the IPFS network:

-- Running an IPFS node by installing one of the IPFS implementations as a daemon (long-running process) on your computer or on a server in the cloud.
+- Running an IPFS node by installing one of the IPFS implementations as a daemon (long-running process) on your computer or a server in the cloud.
 The node becomes a member of the IPFS peer-to-peer network and announces what data it’s holding and responds to requests for data.
 - Using an **IPFS Gateway** which allows fetching CIDs using the HTTP protocol.

 The first option allows you to _speak the native IPFS protocol_ while the latter serves as a bridge in situations where you might be constrained to using HTTP.
 Choosing the right approach depends on your use case.